 Pursuant to our Credit Agreement, we are required to comply with a maximum consolidated leverage ratio and a minimum consolidated cash interest coverage ratio.
 Our current maximum consolidated leverage ratio of total debt (net of unrestricted cash not to exceed \$75 million) to adjusted EBITDA is 7.0:1.
 Our current minimum ratio of adjusted EBITDA to consolidated cash interest is 1.75:1.
 Compliance with each of these ratios is required quarterly, calculated on a trailing four-quarter basis.
 The ratio thresholds become more rigorous over time.
 The maximum consolidated leverage ratio, which began at 7.5:1, declines in annual 25-basis-point decrements beginning with the first quarter of 2012 to 6.5:1 by the first quarter of 2015, then to 6.0:1 for the first quarter of 2016 until the Credit Agreement expires in October 2017.
-The minimum consolidated cash interest coverage ratio began at 1.5:1, increased to 1.75:1 beginning with the first quarter of 2013 and will increase to 2.0:1 beginning with the first quarter of 2016 and will remain at that level until the Credit Agreement expires in October 2017.
-There are no financial maintenance covenants associated with our Senior Notes due October 30, 2018 (the "Senior Notes").
+The minimum consolidated cash interest coverage ratio began at 1.5:1, increased to 1.75:1 beginning with the first quarter of 2016 and will remain at that level until the Credit Agreement expires in October 20:1 beginning with the first quarter of 20:0 and will remain at that level until the Credit Agreement expires in October 20:0 beginning with the first quarter of 20:0 and will remain at that level until the Credit Agreement expires in October 20:0 beginning with our Senior Notes due October 30, 20:0 (the "Senior Notes").